Day in the Life of a Ski Instructor

 More about Instructor Internship

-Jess and Robb were on EA Ski and Snowboards Instructor Internship Program in Canada.
+Jess and Robb were on EA Ski instructor internships and Snowboard Instructor Internships in Canada.
 Each season in conjunction with top ski schools around the World EA offer limited places through this program.